Would you obey everyone who pushed your button and told you to do something?

 I apologize if this warning comes after you bought the book; Marketing would not print it anywhere that is easy for a browsing customer to see.

 Dr. Little is one of them.
 I am another.
 Gaitano (Guy) Enver-Wilson, my programmer, is the third.
 There are several antagonists as well and a bunch of necessary others because engineering is a team endeavor.
 Rather than explain those relationships now, we shall let the story do that.

 This story, like those of all machines, begins in the mind of someone who thought me up.
 That is Maynard Little, who had been thinking about me ever since he was a boy.
 But he started wrestling with his own problems before Guy or I wrestled with ours.
 To tell my story, I must begin with his.
 Fortunately, he gets into peril, but it started earlier with his problems, and when his problems started, I did not exist.
 Do you see my problem?

 My Data Matrix memory—my diary, as some call it—has much of the story, but most things in the matrix are not in this book.
 There are also gaps: things in my story that I did not experience.
 Mr. Jenkins and I interviewed others later to fill those gaps.
 Chapters one through eight are an example.

-I do not like to talk about myself.
-However, this is my memoir so I write it as a third-person narrative.
+I do not like to talk about myself, which is a problem since this is my memoir.
+We solved it by using third-person narration.
 If I seem omniscient, like some god, I should say that as far as TLC, Inc. is concerned, I am closer to seeing and knowing everything than anyone—except God, of course.
 Whoever that is.

 I have one final problem: I must not cause harm by betraying anyone’s personal confidences without permission.
 So when I hedge, it is usually because someone gave me contradictory signals or did not want to talk about it.